Lakshika Kaushik

 Why Children Don’t Listen to Parents - Get Help From Gurgaon Child Therapists

-When children don’t listen, it isn't because they want to be rude or stubborn.
+When children don’t listen, it doesn't mean that they want to be rude or stubborn.
 Most of the time, they are dealing with feelings or situations they don’t know how to explain.
 If the home routine feels rushed, if there is too much pressure, or if communication is tense, children may shut down or stop responding.
 Some kids also struggle with attention, big emotions, or feeling misunderstood.
 “Not listening” is often their way of showing that something is hard for them.

 They feel overwhelmed or confused